 There are plenty of savory recipes using spaghetti squash but you can also add brown sugar and butter to make a sweeter side dish.Spaghetti Squash goes great with pulled pork and ribs as well.
 I didn’t use the brown sugar but instead brushed the rings with butter then seasoned with the a spicy bbq rub (I use this).
 I love the subtle sweetness of the spaghetti squash combined with the caramelized butter and spicy dry rub.
 Once the Spaghetti Squash is tender brush them with your favorite bbq sauce and cover for just a few minutes and it’s time to eat.

 Other options for seasoning could range from just a simple olive oil salt & pepper to a Caribbean jerk rub.
 Once you make this recipe once I’m sure you’ll be trying different variations soon after.
-One other advantage to serving your spaghetti squash is it’s already sliced into individual portions so you can plan on how many squashes to buy based on the number of guests you’re serving.
+One other advantage to serving it already sliced into individual portions so you can plan on how many squashes to buy based on the number of guests you’re serving.

 Safety First, you can’t Grill from the Emergency Room